 The course is designed to help the community of seafarers to be updated with the latest regulatory demands.
 It lays emphasis on the correct methods to meet the requirements and prevent abuse of the environment.
-The use of bridge and engine room simulators, practical session on the oily water separator, desktop exercises, case studies, use of various publications and experience sharing brings about a total coverage to the issue of marine pollution.
-The course also details procedures in the eventuality of a mishap occurring on board a ship.
+The use of practical session on the oily water separator and desktop exercises, and experience sharing brings about a total coverage to the issue of marine pollution.
+The course also details procedures in the eventuality of a pollution related mishap occurring on board a ship.

 Upon completion of the course the participant will be able to:

-- Understand and be updated with the regulatory requirements of MARPOL, OPA 90 and other IMO conventions for pollution prevention.
+Understand and be updated with the latest regulatory requirements of MARPOL, OPA 90 and other IMO conventions for pollution prevention.

-- Follow the correct method of filing up Oil Record Book, Garbage Record Book and Cargo Record Book and ways to improve upon the Garbage Management Plan.
+Follow the correct method of filing up Oil Record Book, Garbage Record Book.

 Suggested Target Group: